Brunei: Corporate Investment

-Foreign land ownership has not traditionally been allowed in Brunei Darussalam except with prior approval in writing of His Majesty in Council.
+Foreign land ownership has not traditionally been allowed in Brunei except with the prior approval of the Sultan.

 Brunei also offers vast land and a variety of facilities throughout all four districts of the country.
 The majority of the 12 industrial sites presently developed are ready and available for occupation.
 Large expanses for agroforestry and aquaculture are also available.
 Rental terms and tenancy agreements are competitive and the sites offer a range of facilities, infrastructure and resources.